phu9Suop/sudoku_spoiler/README.md

 Follow the manual inside.
 # sudoku_ein_zellbefehl
 This file shows the command in the first of the 81 evaluation cells.
-It is best opende with a vim editor or similar. have fun !
+It is best opened with a vim editor or similar. have fun !